 Safety risks – Noise

 Noise in the workplace is an occupational hazard that besides affecting your hearing, also can cause fatigue, stress, trouble sleeping, cardiovascular disorders and diminish the quality of work.
 Certain noise levels can affect concentration, hinder verbal exchange, or prevent workers from perceiving warning signs.
-Finally, it should be noted that sensitivity to noise can vary amongst individuals.
-An individual worker can feel an auditory discomfort at a noise level that does not disturb the majority of their co-workers.

 Contents